OperaLatinaAdnotata/OLA/README.md

 This repository contains the largest open access annotated corpus of Latin texts, **Opera Latina Adnotata** 🏋️❤️😃:

-* number of base texts: 736, each corresponding to an ancient work.
+* number of base texts: 736, each corresponding to an ancient work
-* number of tokens: 17,919,596.
+* number of tokens: 17,919,596

 The base texts come from the following repositories: